 - Fold in chocolate chunks with a wooden spoon.

-- Cover bowl and place in fridge to chill for minimum 1-2 hrs or overnight for better flavor.
+- Cover bowl with plastic wrap and place in fridge to chill for minimum 2 hrs.
+I prefer to let my cookie dough chill for 8-12 hours for a richer flavor.

 - Preheat oven to 350 F (176 C).
-Line two cookies sheets with silicone mat or parchment paper.
+Line two large rimmed cookies sheets with a silicone baking mat or parchment paper.

 - Bake cookies for 10-12 minutes or until edges start look dark and crisp.